-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests You pay 20% coinsurance of the Medicare-approved amount Diagnostic Radiological Services, Therapeutic Radiological services and supplies and X-Ray services You pay 20% of the Medicare-approved amount for Diagnostic tests and Medicare covered Lab services.
-You pay 20% Medicare approved Blood services Diagnostic Procedures/Tests: Authorization is not required.
+Outpatient diagnostic tests and therapeutic services and supplies

+Covered services include, but are not limited to:

+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Other outpatient diagnostic tests

+You pay 20% coinsurance of the Medicare-approved amount Diagnostic Radiological Services, Therapeutic Radiological services and supplies and X-Ray services

+You pay 20% of the Medicare-approved amount for Diagnostic tests and Medicare covered Lab services.

+You pay 20% Medicare approved Blood services

+Diagnostic

+Procedures/Tests:

+Authorization is required

+only for MRI and PET

+scans.

 Lab Services: Routine lab services: Authorization is not required.
-Some Lab Services might require an authorization.